A Musical Written to be Rehearsed and Performed Remotely!

 We know this is a challenging time for arts programs.
-So we are offering SUPER HAPPY AWESOME NEWS at a 50% discount through September 1st, 2020 ($299 $149).
+So we are offering SUPER HAPPY AWESOME NEWS for a flat-fee of only $249 for all organizations, regardless of size, with includes flexible video and streaming rights.
 Please click the “Pricing” tab below for more information.

 Super Happy Awesome News is written to be rehearsed remotely, performed virtually, and shared with audiences online.
 The storyline is linear, made up of monologues and songs intended to be performed as solos.
 When these scenes are video recorded and played in sequence, it presents a complete musical theater experience available to any audience with an internet connection.

 Actors can easily practice their parts, video conference with or record/send to the director their rehearsal, and receive real time or remote acting adjustments and direction.
 This clear format facilitates distance learning for drama students and directors.